taoari/torchtools/README.md

     Trainable params: 11,689,512 (44.591949462890625 MB)
     Non-trainable params: 0 (0.0 MB)
 Total flops (basic): 1,814,073,344 (1.814073344 billion)
-Total flops: 1,819,041,268 (1.819041268 billion)
+Total flops: 1,819,041,768 (1.819041768 billion)
 ---------------------------------------------------------------------------------------------------------------------
 NOTE:
     *: leaf modules
     Flops is measured in multiply-adds.
-Multiply, add, divide, exp are treated the same for calculation (1/2 multiply-adds).
+Multiply, divide, exp are treated the same for calculation, add is ignored except for bias.
     Flops (basic) only calculates for convolution and linear layers (not inlcude bias) Flops additionally calculates for bias, normalization (BatchNorm, LayerNorm, GroupNorm), RNN (RNN, LSTM, GRU) and attention layers
         - activations (e.g. ReLU), operations implemented as functionals (e.g. add in a residual architecture) are not